gullintanni/gullintanni/pages/Cheatsheet.md

 All commands **must mention** the provider account associated with the repository's pipeline configuration.
-For example, if you connect Gullintanni to GitHub via authorizing as the `@gulbot` user, your commands must mention that user specifically.
+For example, if you connect Gullintanni to a GitHub repository via authorizing as the `@gulbot` user, your commands must mention that user specifically.

 ### `r+`